Qubit spin ice

-Finally, in a square spin ice, the only kinetics that does not require an activation energy proceeds either via monopole motion or the much less likely flip of entire loops of spins.
-Not surprisingly we find that forcing monopoles into the sample, either via Gauss' law or pinned monopoles, leads to faster equilibration (see Supplemental Materials) as the extra charge acts as a mobile catalyst for mixing.
+Finally, in a square spin ice, the only kinetics that does not require an activation energy proceeds either via monopole motion or the much less likely collective flipping of entire loops of spins.
+Not surprisingly we find that forcing itinerant monopoles into the sample, either via Gauss's law or pinned monopoles, leads to faster equilibration \cite{sm} (Fig.~S5) as the extra charge acts as a mobile catalyst for mixing.

-We have experimentally demonstrated the first realization of artificial spin ice in qubits, in which a classical ground state manifold is explored via quantum fluctuations and exhibits the states and correlations of a classical algebraic spin liquid~\cite{henley2010coulomb}.
-We have shown fine control over an unstable degeneracy point, providing a reproducible physical system in which monopole quasiparticles can be created and confined at will.
-This has enabled the first demonstration of both Gauss' law and purely entropic monopole screening in spin ice~\cite{nisoli2020field}.
-The reconfigurability of the system can be generalized to a variety of lattice geometries~\cite{morrison2013unhappy}, including 3D pyrochlore lattices~\cite{chern2014realizing} in near-term QA systems.
-Moreover, these experiments are necessary steps on the way to the further goal of engineering a quantum spin liquid based on artificial ice~\cite{Henry2014,Chamon2019,gingras2014quantum,stern2019quantum}.
+The reconfigurability of our system will enable its generalization to a variety of lattice geometries~\cite{morrison2013unhappy}, including Kagome and 3D pyrochlore lattices~\cite{chern2014realizing} in near-term QA systems.
+Despite evidence for a quantum-driven local dynamics, the observation of a macroscopic quantum phase~\cite{Henry2014, Chamon2019} remains out of reach at the operating temperature in this simulation \cite{sm}; however, these experiments offer vistas toward engineering a quantum spin liquid~\cite{Henry2014,Chamon2019,gingras2014quantum,stern2019quantum}.
 Future quantum annealers will allow logical spins with greater low-temperature tunneling, expanding the study of collective quantum phenomena in frustrated systems.